ian-ross/old-blog/posts/2014/09/04/data-analysis-ao1-5/text.markdown

 unavoidable.
 The trick is to try to restrict this inconvenient stuff to the pre-processing phase by using a consistent organisation of your data for the later analyses.
-We're going to do that here by storing all of our $Z_{500}$ anomaly data in a single NetCDF file, with 181-day long winter seasons back-to-back for each year.
+We're going to do that here by storing all of our $Z_{500}$ anomaly data in a single NetCDF file, with 151-day long winter seasons back-to-back for each year (151 days rather than 181 because we're going to lose 15 days at either end of each year of data due to some smoothing that we're going to do in the seasonal cycle removal).
 This will make time and date processing trivial.

 The code for the data subsetting is in the [subset.hs][subset-code] program in the Gist.
 We'll deal with it in a few bites.